Gérard Lopez (psychiatrist)

-Gérard Lopez (born 1949) is a French psychiatrist.
-He was a pioneer in development of abuse and rape victim treatment, rape trauma syndrome, psychological trauma and the effects and aftermath of rape.
-He is president and founder of the Institut de Victimologie de Paris.
+Gérard Lopez (born 1949) is a French psychiatrist specializing in the treatment of psychological trauma and victimology.
+He is recognized for his early involvement in addressing the mental health needs of victims of abuse and sexual violence in France.
+Lopez contributed to the development of therapeutic approaches related to rape trauma syndrome, psychological trauma, and the effects and aftermath of rape.